Oksana Chusovitina

 Oksana Aleksandrovna Chusovitina (Оксана Александровна Чусовитина; born 19 June 1975) is an Uzbekistani artistic gymnast who previously represented the Soviet Union and Germany.

 Chusovitina's career as an elite gymnast has spanned more than three decades.
 She won the USSR Junior Nationals in 1988 and began competing at the international level in 1989 before many of her current rivals were even born.
 She is the only gymnast ever to compete in eight Olympic Games, and is one of only two female gymnasts to compete at the Olympics under three different national teams: the Unified Team in 1992; Uzbekistan in 1996, 2000, 2004, 2016 and 2020; and Germany in 2008 and 2012.
 She is one of the 18 Olympians and 6 female Olympians to participate in 8 different Olympics.
 Chusovitina's longevity and consistency as an elite gymnast is exceptionally unusual; the skillset and wear and tear typical of the sport mean elite female gymnasts have often retired in their early twenties and a gymnast in her late twenties would be considered a seasoned veteran.

-Chusovitina has also competed in 16 World Championships, four Asian Games, and three Goodwill Games.
+Chusovitina has also competed in 16 World Championships, six Asian Games, and three Goodwill Games.
 Chusovitina holds the record for the most individual world championship medals in a single event (nine, on the vault).
 Chusovitina is one of the few female gymnasts to return to international competitions after becoming a mother.
 In 2017, she was inducted into the International Gymnastics Hall of Fame.

 Soviet Union

 Chusovitina began gymnastics in 1982.
 In 1988, at the age of 13, she won the all-around title at the USSR National Championships in the junior division.

-By 1990, Chusovitina was a vital member of the Soviet team, and was sent to compete in various international meets.
+By 1990, Chusovitina was competing internationally and winning medals as a member of the Soviet team.
 She was the vault gold medalist at the 1990 Goodwill Games and nearly swept the 1990 World Sports Fair in Japan, winning the all-around and every event except the uneven bars.
-The following year she won the floor exercise at the 1991 World Artistic Gymnastics Championships and placed second on the vault.
-In 1992, Chusovitina competed at the Olympics with the Unified Team, shared in the team gold medal and placed seventh in the floor final.
+The following year, she won the floor exercise at the 1991 World Artistic Gymnastics Championships, tied with Cristina Bontaș, and placed second on the vault, tied with Henrietta Ónodi.

+In 1992, Chusovitina competed at the Olympics with the Unified Team, where she shared in the team gold medal and placed seventh in the floor final.
 She also won her second World Championships vault medal, a bronze.